 The Hitchhikers Guide to Python! — pythonguide 0.0.1 documentation.
 Greetings, Earthling!

 Welcome to The Hitchhiker’s Guide to Python.
 This is a living, breathing guide.
 If you’d like to contribute, fork us on GitHub!
 This handcrafted guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.
 This guide is opinionated in a way that is almost, but not quite, entirely unlike Python’s official documentation.

+Let’s get started!
+Getting Started with Python New to Python?
+Properly Install Python Writing Great Python Code This part of the guide focuses on the best-practices for writing Python code.
+Style Guide for Python Code.
+Python (programming language) Software Carpentry.
 The Problem Many scientists and engineers spend much of their lives writing, debugging, and maintaining software, but only a handful have ever been taught how to do this effectively: after a couple of introductory courses, they are left to rediscover (or reinvent) the rest of programming on their own.

 The result?
 Most spend far too much time wrestling with software when they'd rather be doing research, but still have no idea how reliable or efficient that software is.
 The Solution This site presents an intensive course on basic software development practices for scientists and engineers.
 Python beginner's mistakes.
 Every Python programmer had to learn the language at one time, and started out as a beginner.